9 Fool proof Food Allergen Management tips

 Putting in place food allergen management procedures is not something you do when you have a bit of spare time!
 It’s a fail safe system that has to be in place every time you open the door to customers and getting it wrong is not an option.

-— Helen Groves, Owner Food Safety Logic
+— Helen Groves, EHO and owner, Food Safety Logic

-9 Top tips on Managing Food Allergens
+9 top tips to Shine the Spotlight on Allergens

 2. Use approved suppliers and check food labels on delivery.
 Reject substitutions and changes to products ordered if the allergen information is not provided.